 In business, we are not very good at inspiring trust.
 Even though trust within organizations can increase performance by a factor of six, trust levels both of business and within business are abysmally low.
-The Edelman Trust Barometer last year showed that 63 percent of people surveyed believed that CEOs are not at all or only somewhat credible.
-Despite economic prosperity, “the United States is enduring an unprecedented crisis of trust,” says Richard Edelman, President and CEO of Edelman.
+The Edelman Trust Barometer in 2017 showed that 63 percent of people surveyed believed that CEOs are not at all or only somewhat credible.

 Trusting yourself has the same effect.
 If we trust ourselves to succeed in challenging circumstances, we will access the magic within and perform in extraordinary ways.
 The slightest doubt in ourselves, though, dissipates the magic and we can only accomplish the ordinary.